OpenBMB/BMInf/README.md

 BMInference (Big Model Inference) is a low-resource inference package for large-scale pretrained language models (PLMs).

-- **Low Resource.** Instead of running on large-scale GPU clusters, the package enables the running of the inference process for large-scale pretrained language models on personal computers!
+- **Low Resource.** Instead of running on large-scale GPU clusters, the package enables the running of the inference process for large-scale pretrained language models on personal computers with only one GPU!
 - **Open.** Model parameters and configurations are all publicly released, you don't need to access a PLM via online APIs, just run it on your computer!
 - **Green.** Run pretrained language models with fewer machines and GPUs, also with less energy consumption.

 ## Demo
-Here we provide an online demo based on the package with CPM2.
 ![demo](./docs/images/demo.gif)

 ## Install